thesharlinator/jedi-holonet/README.md

 	- The AngularJS graphical user interface will be deployed at: http://localhost/
 	- The NodeJS / Swagger API is available at http://localhost:3000/
 	- The Swagger UI of your API will be up at http://localhost:3000/docs

+> The Docker Compose file uses mounted volumes; you might run into some issues on Windows.
+I've tested it only on Ubuntu 12.04 and Mac OS (El Capitan).

 How to use/test the API
 ----------